ariestiyansyah/ariestiyansyah.github.io/_posts/2015-03-03-march-application-curation-board-task.md

 description: Task for Application Curation Board Firefox Marketplace
 ---

-Here is the update for application curation board of Firefox Marketplace in March :
+Below is the update for application curation board of Firefox Marketplace in March, fyi this curation will be available in marketplace by April :

 - Retro Games.
 Think: classic arcade-style gaming.
 Marketplace has a bunch of really strong content that fits this theme.
 - Ninja Games.
 Marketplace also has a ton of fun ninja gaming content.